-You could take your car to a professional car detailer and spend $150 or more to get it cleaned up for Spring.
-Or you can keep the cash and do it yourself.
+You could take your car to a professional car detailer and spend $150 or more to get it cleaned up for summer.
+Or you could keep the cash and do it yourself.

 How to Wash and Detail a Car

 ✅ full-size vacuum

 ✅ window cleaner